-The team work closely with local Ecologists who share the same passion and enthusiasm for nature as we do, and who know their ecosystems like the palm of their hand.
+The team works closely with local Ecologists who share the same passion and enthusiasm for nature as we do and know their ecosystems like the palm of their hand.
 Today we’d like to introduce you to Luis Lopes, who helps lead our Native Oak Woodland Restoration Project in the centre of Portugal.

 Interview with Camino Forest Specialist: Luis Lopes

 How many trees have been planted so far?

 We planted 3000 trees on this property this winter.

 How have you got on for the planting season?

 The planting season went very well.
 As you know it was exceptionally dry which meant delayed planting but some last-minute luck brought plenty of rain in March and April.
 Thus far, the trees are adapting well to their new home.

 In addition, we had a controlled fire to clear more area.

 Originally from Castelo Branco in the centre of Portugal.

 What did you study / or are you looking for?